SIMION® Industry standard charged particle optics simulation software.

 It’s very common to require simply a constant magnetic field, so we describe that here.
 There are two main methods to define a constant magnetic field in SIMION: with a user program or without a user program.
 Each is explained below.
 Both methods are almost equally suitable, but the user program approach is recommended because it avoids magnetic potentials and therefore can be more intuitive.

-3. Create a user program file “system.lua” (i.e. with the same base file name “system” as the IOB file and in the same folder) containing something like this:
+3. Add a user program to your workbench.
+The simplest way is to click the “User Program…” button on the Particles tab.
+(This creates a file “system.lua”–i.e. with the same base file name “system” as the IOB file and in the same folder.)
+Paste the following text into it and save:

 simion.workbench_program()